-В. LOCAL ASSET MANGEMENT PLAN i.
+B. LOCAL ASSET MANGEMENT PLAN

+i.
 Is the MTW PHA allocating costs within statute?
 Yes ii.
-Is the MTW PHA implementing a local asset man agement plan (LAMP)?
+Is the MTW PHA implementing a local asset mana gement plan (LAMP)?
 No iii.
-Has the MTW PHA provide a LAMP in the append lix?
+Has the MTW PHA provide a LAMP in the appendix (?
 No iv.
-If the MTW PHA has provided a LAMP in the appe the Plan Year or state that the MTW PHA does no endix, please describe any proposed changes to the LAMP in or plan to make any changes in the Plan Year.
-N/A i.
-Description of RAD Participation
+If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plan Year or state that the MTW PHA does not plan to make any changes in the Plan Year.

+N/A